lorensen/VTKExamples/src/Instructions/ForDevelopers.md

 1. Sign into [github](https://github.com/login).

-    If you do not have an account, you can register on the signin page.
+    If you do not have an account, you can register on the sign-in page.

 2. Fork the [VTKExamples repository](https://github.com/lorensen/VTKExamples)